About two thirds of people in the US are either overweight or obese ().

 Use this calculator to see where you fit on the BMI scale (opens in a new tab).

 However, keep in mind that there are many problems with the BMI scale, which only looks at weight and height.
 It does not take muscle mass into account.

 Some people are naturally very skinny but still healthy.
 Being underweight according to this scale does not necessarily mean that you have a health problem.

-Bottom Line: Being underweight is defined as having a body mass index (BMI) below 18.5.
-It is much more common in women and girls.
+Summary Being underweight is defined as having a body mass index (BMI) below 18.5.
+It’s much more common in women and girls.

 Obesity is currently one of the world's biggest health problems.